THE FOUR C’S OF WEDDING RINGS: WHAT YOU NEED TO KNOW

-Where did the tradition of an engagement ring come from?
-It's said that Maximillion of Austria started this over 500 years ago, when he gave a diamond ring to Mary of Burgundy to seal their engagement.
-He made a very wise choice – the diamond – proven to be a fitting symbol for everlasting love because of its beauty, hardness, rarity and its enduring value.
+Where did the tradition of engagement rings and wedding rings come from?
+It’s said that Maximillion of Austria started this over 500 years ago, when he gave a diamond ring to Mary of Burgundy to seal their engagement.
+He made a very wise choice the diamond proven to be a fitting symbol for everlasting love because of its beauty, hardness, rarity and its enduring value.

 Cut: this determines the visual beauty of a diamond.
 The cut transforms a rough, naturally occurring crystal into the faceted and refined gemstone seen in the store.

 Colour: the common diamond is somewhat colourless, and tinged with yellow, brown or grey.
 A completely colourless diamond is very rare, making it extremely valuable.
 Colour – like blue, yellow or green to name a few – is also very rare and valuable.
 These diamonds are also called “fancy stones”.

 Clarity: this is the most impressive quality in a diamond.
 The more irregularities there are, the lower the value.
 A flawless diamond must show no surface blemishes or interior inclusions when examined at a 10-power magnification.

 Carat:a diamond’s weight is measured in carats.
 Diamonds with a higher carat-weight are rarer and consequently more expensive.
 Keep in mind that two diamonds can have the same carat-weight but still differ in price depending on the other three Cs: cut, colour and clarity.